-Equip our Democracy Captains and Member Leaders with the tools and knowledge necessary for us to be effective agents of political and community change.
+- Equip our Democracy Captains and Member Leaders with the tools and knowledge necessary for us to be effective agents of political and community change.

-Recruit and train long-term care workers to run for office and be leaders in their community.
+- Recruit and train long-term care workers to run for office and be leaders in their community.

-Advocate for full participation in our democracy by working to break down barriers and further support the full participation of women, people of color and immigrants in our political process, which includes but is not limited to: increasing voter education, voter registration, voter participation and citizenship.
+- Advocate for full participation in our democracy by working to break down barriers and further support the full participation of women, people of color and immigrants in our political process, which includes but is not limited to: increasing voter education, voter registration, voter participation and citizenship.

-Elect champions for long term care, thereby ensuring that all long-term care workers in California are able to live with dignity and respect.
+- Elect champions for long term care, thereby ensuring that all long-term care workers in California are able to live with dignity and respect.
 Click here to see who and what we are fighting for this election.